mohsaqr/latents/README.md

 | Plots | Profile means (raw or standardized), grouped bars with Wald intervals, a standardized heatmap, categorical response curves, prevalence by group class, profile sequences, per-case entropy, modal posteriors, and any enumeration criterion; `multilpa_plot_types()` lists them and `plot(x, what = "all")` draws every one the fit supports.
 Entropy and posterior views also work for covariate fits.
 Base graphics only.
 A transition fit draws the same measurement and classification views plus `what = "transitions"`, its estimated transition matrix as one heatmap panel per group class |
 | Conditions | The errors and warnings listed in `?"multilpa-conditions"` carry stable classes, so they can be caught by what went wrong.
 A few internal guards in `bootstrap_lrt()` and `lta()` still raise unclassed errors; match on class only where the catalogue documents one |

-These are explicit model families, not every combination of Mplus options.
 Random-intercept fits currently do not provide standard errors.
 Random-intercept mixtures use Gaussian quadrature; increase node counts and refit if the higher-order likelihood check fails, which warns